Academic Catalog

 18. Job offers shall be contingent on a successful completion of a background check as described in the “Background Investigations” section of the Employee Handbook.

 20. Internal Candidates: At times there may be one or more internal candidates for an advertised position.
 In so far as it is practical, internal candidates will be treated in the same manner as outside candidates, however, it is understood that some steps may not be necessary for internal candidates.
-The Provost and chair together will make a decision as to what will be required of an internal candidate in a given search and will convey their decision to the candidate.
+The Dean of the Faculty and chair together will make a decision as to what will be required of an internal candidate in a given search and will convey their decision to the candidate.
 Should an internal candidate be a current member of the department, he or she will not serve as a member of the search committee

 Moving Expenses